kvutien/Project-Machu-Picchu-2020/Pepito/README.md

   * (new) React frontend is refactored, disguise factory creates disguises and populates the array of addresses, event is well captured
 * git
   * github URL: [https://github.com/kvutien/Machu-Picchu](https://github.com/kvutien/Machu-Picchu)
-  * have a README doc describing the overview of your project, how to set up and run etc. Read the MacOS section.
+  * the README doc describing the overview of your project, how to set up and run etc. is below, Setup section for MacOS.
-  * have a document called `design_pattern_decisions.md` explaining which design patterns you used
+  * have a document called `design_pattern_decisions.md` explaining which design patterns you used.

 # Design
 ## Smart contract backend design